kobinabrandon/kobinabrandon/README.md

 I am of Ghanaian, Sierra Leonean and British heritage, and I would also like to somehow apply my budding skills to contribute in some small way to the scientific, technological, and economic advancement of the African continent and its people.

-One thing that does worry me is that above all other technologies, m`achine learning models have the ability to turn our world into a dystopian hellhole if they are used in the wrong areas, and I think that MLEs should be cognisant of that fact when selecting projects and jobs.
+One thing that does worry me is that above all other technologies, machine learning models have the ability to turn our world into a dystopian hellhole depending on how they are used, and I think that MLEs should be cognisant of that fact when selecting projects and jobs.

 I'm determined to complete end-to-end ML projects of various kinds to grow my skills.